This topic describes globalization in Episerver Commerce, by which you can

 Commerce user interface

-The Commerce pluggable add-on user interface is localized using the Episerver localization services in the same way that the CMS is.
-See also the Localization service section in the Episerver Framework SDK.
+You localize the Commerce pluggable add-on user interface using the Episerver localization services in the same way that the CMS does.
+See also Localization service.

 Commerce Manager user interface